Ed-Yang/gpuctl/README.md

     pip install .
     ```

-    After completed the above procedure, before you run the gpuctl, you need to to run only:
+    After completed the above procedure, before you run the gpuctl, you only need to to run:

     ```shell
     source ./venv/bin/activate